The Brighton to Portsmouth line of the LBSCR: Portsmouth Direct Line

 The connection at Cosham had given the LSWR access to Portsmouth via Fareham, but the company preferred to emphasise the Gosport route for London passengers.
 The LBSCR route was via Brighton, at this stage reversing there.
 Both routes were indirect and unsatisfactory to the travelling public, although the two main line railways noted that their fares were based on mileage travelled, and a new shorter route would, they calculated, reduce their income.

-It fell to independent promoters to propose a more direct route, and after some false starts the Portsmouth Railway was authorised in 1853.
+It fell to independent promoters to propose a more direct route, and after some false starts the Portsmouth Railway was authorised by the Portsmouth Railway Act 1853 (16 & 17 Vict. c. xcix).
 It was to run from Godalming to Havant, making use of the LBSCR line into Portsmouth at the southern end, and finding a sponsor at the Godalming end to give access to London.
 This proved to be difficult, but at length the LSWR decided to adopt the unwanted line, if only to prevent rival companies from taking it on.
 The LSWR leased the Portsmouth Railway from August 1858.
 The Portsmouth Railway was completed at the end of 1858 and due to open fully on 1 January 1859, forming (with other lines) a through route from London to Havant, where it was connected to the LBSCR route.
 The Portsmouth Railway's route became known as the Portsmouth Direct Line.

-Although running powers to Portsmouth over the LBSCR had been granted to the Portsmouth Railway in its authorising Act, subject to conditions, the LBSCR decided to challenge the arrangement.
+Although running powers to Portsmouth over the LBSCR had been granted to the Portsmouth Railway in the Portsmouth Railway Act 1853, subject to conditions, the LBSCR decided to challenge the arrangement.
 Despite this the LSWR indicated that it intended to start through train operation on 28 December 1858 and a goods train was sent to Havant to exercise the right.
 The LBSCR removed a rail from the Portsmouth Direct connection and obstructed the running of the LSWR train.
 A stand-off took place for some hours, incidentally blocking the operation of LBSCR trains as well.
 Finally the LSWR train was withdrawn and the matter referred to legal decision.

 An unambiguous decision was not immediately conclusive, and it was not until 8 August 1859 that the LBSCR conceded the legal point and ordinary train running by the LSWR commenced.
 By this time the LSWR had acquired the Portsmouth Railway.
 The line through Woking, Guildford and Haslemere was known as the Portsmouth Direct Line.